valancej/documentation/_posts/docker/tutorials/2015-08-12-docker-pull.md

 To follow this tutorial on your own computer, please [install the `jet` CLI locally first]({{ site.baseurl }}{% post_url docker/jet/2015-05-25-installation %}).
 </div>

+## Using Private Base Images In Your Builds

-## Using private images in your builds
+Using Codeship's Docker infrastructure, you can easily use private Docker images as base images for your containers.

-`jet` does support using private Docker images as base images for your containers.
-Similar to [pushing images]({{ site.baseurl }}{% post_url docker/tutorials/2015-07-03-docker-push %}) you need to save your encrypted `.dockercfg` file in the repository and reference it for any step using private base images (or for groups of steps).
+Similar to [pushing images]({{ site.baseurl }}{% post_url docker/tutorials/2015-07-03-docker-push %}), you need to save your encrypted `.dockercfg` file in the repository and reference it for any step using private base images (or for groups of steps).
+You also need to specify in your `Dockerfile` and your `Codeship-services.yml` file which images from your repository you want to use.

-## Configuring a build with a private base image
+You can also pull images from multiple repositories within the same build, as long as you provide all necessary credentials.

+## Providing Your Repository Account Credentials

+To download a private base image, you'll need to provide your account credentials so that your Docker builds can authenticate with the repository and access your image.

+To provide your image repository credentials:

 * Get the AES encryption key from the _General_ settings page of your Codeship project and save it to your repository as `codeship.aes` (adding it to the `.gitignore` file is a good idea).